s3g/s3g-dsp/README.md

 # s3g-dsp

-Native C++ DSP experiments and CLAP plugin targets for multichannel audio.
-`s3g-dsp` is a sibling repository to the `s3g-mc` multichannel REAPER package: it can be used alongside `s3g-mc` workflows or independently as a small native plugin project.
+CLAP audio plugins for multichannel work in REAPER. `s3g-dsp` is a sibling project to the `s3g-mc` multichannel REAPER package.
+It can be used with `s3g-mc` or on its own.

 Project documentation for `s3g-dsp` is available at
 <https://s3g.github.io/s3g-dsp/>.

-The current focus is reliable multichannel lane processing in REAPER: fixed width plugins, predictable FX pin behavior, compact host automation, and a topology layer that generates per-channel DSP variation internally.
+The current focus is predictable multichannel routing, compact automation, and topology controls that create per-channel variation inside the plugin.

-Development and testing are currently centered on macOS and REAPER.
-Other operating systems or DAWs are not expected support targets unless that changes later.
+The supported development target is macOS + REAPER.
+Other operating systems and DAWs are not support targets at this stage.

 ## Status

-This is an early public development repository.
-The code is useful for testing and iteration, but the plugin set and parameter mappings may still change.
+This is a pre-release project.
+Plugin names, parameters, and saved states may change.

 Current validated targets:

 - `s3g 24ch Passthrough Test`: fixed 24-in/24-out CLAP passthrough/gain plugin.
-- `s3g Delay Processor 8ch`: primary topology-driven multichannel delay test.
+- `s3g Delay Processor 8ch`: main topology-driven delay processor.
 - `s3g Delay Processor 24ch`: wider delay build for future 3OAFX insert work.
-- `s3g 3OAFX Send Decoder` / `s3g 3OAFX Return Encoder`: experimental boundary
+- `s3g 3OAFX Send Decoder` / `s3g 3OAFX Return Encoder`: work-in-progress
-  plugins for the 3OAFX insert workflow.
+  boundary plugins for the 3OAFX insert workflow.

 The most developed plugin is the Delay Processor.
-It includes a native macOS CLAP GUI with a patch matrix, topology view, heatmap, readout, and ANIM/VAR motion controls.
+It includes a macOS GUI with a patch matrix, topology view, heatmap, readout, and ANIM/VAR motion controls.

 ## Design

 - Reusable DSP lives in `dsp/`.
 - Plugin wrappers live in `plugins/`.
-- Fixed-width CLAP wrappers are preferred for REAPER workflows where the FX pin connector needs predictable multichannel I/O.
+- Fixed-width CLAP plugins are used where REAPER pin routing needs to be predictable.
-- Per-channel settings are generated internally.
-The host sees global effect controls and topology/meta controls rather than one automatable parameter per lane.
+- Per-channel settings are generated inside the plugin.
+REAPER sees global effect and topology controls, not one parameter list per channel.
 - 24-channel 3OAFX-specific work is kept separate from general multichannel lane processors.

 ## Documentation

-The GitHub Pages documentation draft lives in `docs/` and is intended to publish
-as:
+GitHub Pages documentation:

 ```text
 https://s3g.github.io/s3g-dsp/